Singapore: Religion

 Most major religious denominations are present in Singapore, with the Inter-Religious Organisation, Singapore (IRO) recognising 10 major religions in the city state.
-A 2014 analysis by the Pew Research Center found Singapore to be the world's most religiously diverse nation.
+A 2014 analysis by the Pew Research Center found Singapore to be the world's most religiously diverse nation, with no single religion claiming a majority.

-Buddhism is the most widely practised religion in Singapore: 31% of the resident population declared themselves adherents at the most recent census.
-The next-most practised religion is Christianity, followed by Islam, Taoism, and Hinduism.
-20% of the population did not have a religious affiliation.
-The proportion of Christians, Taoists, and non-religious people increased between 2000 and 2010 by about 3 percentage points each, while the proportion of Buddhists decreased.
-Other faiths remained largely stable in their share of the population.
+Buddhism is the most widely practised religion, with 31% of residents declaring themselves adherents in the 2020 census.
+Christianity was the second largest religion at 18.9%, followed by Islam (15.6%), Taoism and Chinese Traditional Beliefs (8.8%) and Hinduism (5.0%).
+One-fifth of the population had no religious affiliation.
+The proportion of Christians, Muslims, and the nonreligious slightly increased between 2010 and 2020, while the proportion of Buddhists and Taoists slightly decreased; Hinduism and other faiths remained largely stable in their share of the population.

-There are monasteries and Dharma centres from all three major traditions of Buddhism in Singapore: Theravada, Mahayana, and Vajrayana.
-Most Buddhists in Singapore are Chinese and are of the Mahayana tradition, missionaries having come into the country from China for several decades.
+Singapore hosts monasteries and Dharma centres from all three major traditions of Buddhism: Theravada, Mahayana, and Vajrayana.
+Most Buddhists in Singapore are Chinese and adhere to the Mahayana tradition, owing to decades of missionary activity from China.
 However, Thailand's Theravada Buddhism has seen growing popularity among the populace (not only the Chinese) during the past decade.
-The religion of Soka Gakkai International, a Japanese Buddhist organisation, is practised by many people in Singapore, and mostly by those of Chinese descent.
+Soka Gakkai International, a Japanese Buddhist organisation, is practised by many people in Singapore, and mostly by those of Chinese descent.
 Tibetan Buddhism has also made slow inroads into the country in recent years.